Clinical Trials Using Trastuzumab Emtansine

 Location: 14 locations

-T-DM1 with or without Palbociclib in Treating Patients with Metastatic HER2 Positive Breast Cancer
+T-DM1 with or without Abemaciclib for the Treatment of HER2-Positive Metastatic Breast Cancer

-This phase II trial studies how well T-DM1 with or without palbociclib works in treating patients with HER2 positive breast cancer that has spread to other parts of the body (metastatic).
+This phase II trial studies how well T-DMI with or without abemaciclib works for the treatment of HER2-positive breast cancer that has spread to other places in the body (metastatic).
 T-DM1 is a monoclonal antibody, called trastuzumab, linked to a chemotherapy drug called DM1.
 Trastuzumab attaches to HER2 positive cancer cells in a targeted way and delivers DM1 to kill them.
-Palbociclib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-It is not yet known whether T-DM1 with or without palbociclib may work better in treating patients with HER2 positive metastatic breast cancer.
+Abemaciclib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
+Giving T-DM1 and abemaciclib may work better in treating patients with breast cancer compared to T-DM1 alone.

 TPIV100 and Sargramostim for the Treatment of HER2 Positive, Stage II-III Breast Cancer in Patients with Residual Disease after Chemotherapy and Surgery